-If you've been diggin' our monochome OLEDs but need something bigger, this display will delight you!
-These displays are 1.5" and 2.4" diagonal, and very readable due to the high contrast of an OLED display.
-This display is made of 128x64 individual white OLED pixels, each one turned on or off by the controller chip.
+This is a quick tutorial for our 128x64 and 128x32 pixel monochrome OLED displays.
+These displays are small, only about 1" diameter, but very readable due to the high contrast of an OLED display.
+Each OLED display is made of 128x64 or 128x32 individual white OLEDs, each one is turned on or off by the controller chip.
 Because the display makes its own light, no backlight is required.
-This reduces the power required to run the OLED and is why the display has such high contrast; we really like this graphic display for its crispness!
+This reduces the power required to run the OLED and is why the display has such high contrast; we really like this miniature display for its crispness!